BJTMastermind/Custom-Blocks-API/README.md

 <h1 align="center">Custom Blocks API</h1>

   Allows you to create custom blocks in Minecraft Easier with great performance!

-## Plan To Add / To Do

-- [x] Replace Armor Stands with Glow Item Frames in 1.17+

 ## How To Use
 To use the Custom Blocks API simply include it alongside your datapack and ensure to use the following for your custom blocks.